 Coulson Cannabis is a cannabis processor in Ontario focusing on solventless extraction of small batch craft cannabis, now looking forward to their first product hitting the market.

-First licensed in March of this year, the small business is expecting their first product, a Lemon Zkittlez rosin in half gram SKUs, to reach shelves in at least two provinces in September, followed by several other products in the coming months.
+First licensed in March of this year, the small business is expecting their first product, a Lemon Zkittlez rosin in half gram skus, to reach shelves in British Columbia and Ontario in September, followed by several other products in the coming months.

 Only a slow trickle of extract products have made it to the market at this point, with most producers focusing on products like vape pens or edibles, but increasingly, products like hash, rosin, shatter and some budders have made at least fleeting appearances on shelves before quickly selling out.